albanhasa/php-docker-compose/README.md

 ### Startup DB

-A startup database can be created by placing a scrip in the `docker-entrypoint-initdb.d` directory.
+A startup database can be created by placing a scrip in the `db-startup` directory.
 See the [README.md](db-startup/README.md) file in that directory for detail.

 ## Redis

-The `docker-compose.yml` include a Redis cache server by default.
-Most scalable PHP environments use Redis to improve performance.
+The `docker-compose.yml` includes a Redis cache server.

 To access to Redis web tool open [http://localhost:9083](http://localhost:9083).